s4shibam/CSES-Problem-Set-Solutions/README.md

 ### Reason for making this Repository?

-- The simple reaason for making this repository is to take a record of my progress or code which I had submitted on CSES.
+- The simple reason for making this repository is to take a record of my progress or code which I had submitted on CSES.

 Thank You!